OSSD with the majority of courses at the College (C), University (U), University/College (M) or Open (O) level plus:

 - Senior Level Biology (C) or (U)

-As an important member of the health care team, it is the Medical Laboratory Technologist who assesses the types of blood cells and microorganisms that cause disease, provides chemical analysis of blood and body fluids, performs the processing of tissue samples for microscopic evaluation, and determines the compatibility of blood for transfusion.
+The Medical Laboratory Technologist assesses the types of blood cells and microorganisms that cause disease, provides chemical analysis of blood and body fluids, performs the processing of tissue samples for microscopic evaluation, and determines the compatibility of blood for transfusion.

-This program will appeal to students with a love and knowledge of sciences.
-They should have good manual dexterity, and must be able to work accurately and quickly under pressure with the ability to make decisions which directly affect the diagnosis and treatment of disease.
-It's also important to have a professional and caring attitude.
+This program will appeal to students with a love and knowledge of sciences and an investigative nature.
+They should have good manual dexterity, and must be able to work accurately and quickly under pressure to make decisions which directly affect the diagnosis and treatment of disease.

-- Write the general certificate exams of the Canadian Society for Medical Laboratory Science
+- As an accredited program, graduates are provided the opportunity to write the general MLT certification exams offered by the Canadian Society for Medical Laboratory Science.

-- Apply to the College of Medical Laboratory Technologists of Ontario for a license to practice in Ontario clinical labs
+- Ability to apply to the College of Medical Laboratory Technologists of Ontario for a license to practice in Ontario clinical labs.

 A nationwide shortage of Medical Laboratory Technologists exists in Canada.
 Graduates are employed as medical technologists, research assistants, quality control technicians and laboratory technicians in hospitals, public and private medical laboratories, in clinical research and pharmaceutical laboratories, as well as in sales or technical assistance.

 - An up-to-date immunization record including tetanus and diphtheria, polio, measles, mumps, rubella, varicella (chicken pox), Hepatitis B (incl.
 Hep B titre within the last 24 months) and TB skin test.

 Applicants are required to have the following completed prior to clinical placement.
 You are responsible for the associated costs.